Miranda Vidak

 Miranda Vidak (Miranda Viđak in Croatian) is a Croatian-American writer, columnist, and designer.
 She is a founder and author of Antagolist Substack Publication, a columnist for BURO Magazine, and a founder of Moodytwin Inc.

 Early life

 Miranda Vidak was born and raised in Split, Croatia.
-She was a competitive swimmer and a national junior team basketball player until the knee injury forced her to leave sports.
+She was a competitive swimmer and a national junior team basketball player until a knee injury forced her to leave sports.
 She went on to become a model while studying Fine Arts & Graphic Design.
 She moved to United States to continue her modeling career and education at Fashion Institute of Technology in New York City, where she studied Advertising and Marketing Communications.

 Career

 After a decade-long experience in the fashion industry both in front and behind the camera, in 2009 Vidak launched Moodytwin, a custom clothing and accessories brand.
 In 2014, Vidak expanded Moodytwin into a lifestyle brand.
 As a Hollywood insider at the intersection of entertainment and fashion, she established her creative studio in 2015,where she develops innovative campaigns in digital, fashion, graphic design, and media for brands, clothing lines, celebrity clients, and music bands.

 In 2007, Vidak appeared in six issues of FHM Magazine around the world, including two covers; FHM Cover Girl Croatia – July 2007, FHM Cover Girl Serbia – April 2007, FHM Russia – August 2007, FHM Thailand – September 2007, FHM Mexico – October 2007, FHM Germany – November 2007.
 In 2007, she was voted the 46th sexiest woman in the world by FHM Magazine.